What I get from the preview of C# 8 with Mads Torgersen

 }

-Notice that with this new feature the difference between an interface and an abstract class is become less, but there are still some differences like you can inherit from multiple interfaces but only one class.
+Notice that with this new feature the difference between an interface and an abstract class becomes smaller, but there are still some differences, like the fact that you can inherit from multiple interfaces but only one class.

-Another interesting thing (I don't know if it's a new feature of C# 8 or it was already exist) is about the implicit member's implementation and casting.
-A private implementation isn't available when you call a class, but it is if you cast your class into the interface :
+Another interesting thing (I don't know if it's a new feature of C# 8 or if it already existed) is about implicit member implementation and casting.
+A private implementation isn't available when you call a class, but it is if you cast your class to the interface:

 public interface INotify